Frequently Asked Questions about Sea Kayaking Adventures in Baja Mexico

 You likely have some frequently asked questions about your sea kayak tour in Baja Mexico that we answer in this Baja Kayaking FAQ.

-Here at Sea Quest Kayak Expeditions, our goal is to make your kayaking adventure a fun and memorable vacation.
+Here at Sea Quest Kayak Tours, our goal is to make your kayaking adventure a fun and memorable vacation.
 If you don’t find your questions answered on this Baja Kayaking FAQ, please email us from our Contact page or call us at 888-589-4253.

 No experience is necessary!
 Mexico’s Sea of Cortez is a great location for learning how to sea kayak.
 The area is largely protected from surf and ocean swell although locally generated wind waves can occur.

 Most guests have never been in a kayak before.
 If you are in average physical condition you can join a sea kayak adventure in Baja.
 Its comparable to hiking and bicycling.
 You don’t even need to know how to swim but you don’t want to miss out on the great snorkeling!

 Regardless of age or experience, you will find that our Baja kayak tours are safe and fun.
 You will be instructed on proper sea kayaking technique and safety rules before leaving the beach.
 The experienced guides are great instructors who will be with you the whole time.